IgorKowalczyk/mailer/README.md

+> This repository is outdated.
+Do not use it on production!

 # Mailer
 It is a simple Node.js server which forwards all "POST" submission by email.
 No database, 100% server (Nodejs), just sends the submissions by email.